zsaquarian/listman/client/android/fastlane/README.md

 [bundle exec] fastlane android internal
 ```

-Deploy a new version to the Google Play
+Deploy a new testing version to the Google Play

 ----